cran-task-views/GraphicalModels/GraphicalModels.md

     algorithm.
 Available scoring functions are BDeu, AIC, BIC.
 The package also implements methods for generating and using bootstrap samples, imputed data, inference.

+-   `r pkg("catnet")`: Categorical Bayesian Network Inference Structure learning and parameter estimation of discrete Bayesian networks using likelihood-based criteria.
+Exhaustive search for fixed node orders and stochastic search of optimal orders via simulated annealing algorithm are implemented.

+-   `r pkg("deal")`: Learning Bayesian Networks with Mixed Variables Bayesian networks with continuous and/or discrete variables can be learned and compared from data.

 -   `r pkg("FBFsearch")`: Algorithm for searching the space of Gaussian directed acyclic graphical models through moment fractional Bayes factors

 -   `r pkg("GeneNet")`: Modeling and Inferring Gene Networks.
     GeneNet is a package for analyzing gene expression (time series) data with focus on the inference of gene networks.

+-   `r pkg("gRc")`: Inference in Graphical Gaussian Models with Edge and Vertex Symmetries Estimation, model selection and other aspects of statistical inference in Graphical Gaussian models with edge and vertex symmetries (Graphical Gaussian models with colours).

+-	`r pkg("gRim")`: Graphical Interaction Models.
+Provides the following types of models: Models for contingency tables (i.e. log-linear models) Graphical Gaussian models for multivariate normal data (i.e. covariance selection models) Mixed interaction models.

 -   `r pkg("huge")`: High-dimensional Undirected Graph
     Estimation.
 -   `r pkg("lvnet")`: Latent Variable Network